saivk7/kafka-spark-project/README.md

 ```
 kafka-topics.sh --bootstrap-server localhost:9092 --create --topic my-topic --partitions 3 --replication-factor 2
 ```

+## Starting Kafka-Producer

+The [Kafka-Producer](./kafka/producer.py) file gets the data from the streaming API/HTTP endpoint and persists the data in kafka for consumption from a Kafka-Consumer

+Specify the bootstrap server url in the Kakfa-Producer and the topic name to write the data into kafka.

 ## Deploying Spark Application:

 'start' bash file: to deploy the spark driver program in the spark cluster